 Online Fraud Prevention

-As you may have heard in the news, the scam is called "phishing."
-A thief sends out an e-mail which looks just like it came from your company or an enterprise with which you are familiar.
-It may include your company's name, logo, and even wording from your company's website.
+A thief sends out an e-mail which looks just like it came from a company you know or another type of enterprise with which you are familiar.
+It may include the company's name, logo, and even wording from the company's website.
 It also includes a convincing message explaining why you need to log in and verify your account information.
 Don't do it!

 If you fall into the trap and enter your login name and password on this fake webpage, the thief will be able to use your login information and make transactions on your account!
 If you know how to identify a phishing attack e-mail, you won't fall into the trap and your money will stay safe.
 The attacker can't get your identifying information through a phishing e-mail unless you give it to them.

 Be aware of any e-mail that asks you to log in to your account, verify your account, or provide any other identity information.
 Be wary no matter what reason is given, and no matter how convincing the e-mail may be.